 We had overseas expansion of our business over the years and operate our business in many foreign jurisdictions such as European and southeast Asian countries.
 Compliance with foreign laws and regulations that apply to our international operations increases our cost of doing business in foreign jurisdictions.
-These laws and regulations include data privacy requirements, labor relations laws, foreign currency-related regulations, anticompetition regulations, prohibitions on payments to governmental officials, market access, import, export and general trade regulations, including but not limited to economic sanctions and embargos.
+These laws and regulations include data privacy requirements, labor relations laws, tax laws, foreign currency-related regulations, anti-competition regulations, prohibitions on payments to governmental officials, market access, import, export and general trade regulations, including but not limited to economic sanctions and embargos.
 Violations of these laws and regulations could result in fines and penalties, criminal sanctions against us, our officers or our employees, and prohibitions on the conduct of our business, including the loss of trade privileges.
-Any such violations could result in prohibitions on our ability to offer our products and services in one or more countries, could delay or prevent potential acquisitions and could also materially damage our reputation, our brand, our international expansion efforts, our ability to attract and retain employees, our business and our operating results.
-Compliance with these laws requires a significant amount of management attention and effort, which may divert management's attention from running our business operations and could harm our ability to grow our business, or may increase our expenses as we engage specialized or other additional resources to operations and investigate allegations of improprieties relating to transactions and the way in which such transactions are recorded.
+Any such violations could result in prohibitions on ur ability to offer our products and services in one or more countries, could delay or prevent potential acquisitions and could also materially damage our reputation, our brand, our international expansion efforts, our ability to attract and retain employees, our business and our operating results.
+Compliance with these laws requires a significant amount of management attention and effort, which may divert management's attention from running our business operations and could harm our ability to grow our business, or may increase our expenses as we engage specialized or other additional resources to assist us with our compliance efforts.
+Our success depends, in part, on our ability to anticipate these risks and manage these difficulties.
+We monitor our operations and investigate allegations of improprieties relating to transactions and the way in which such transactions are recorded.
 Where circumstances warrant, we provide information and report our findings to government authorities, but no assurance can be given that action will not be taken by such authorities.
-In addition, as our business and operation expand in international markets, we could be exposed to increased foreign exchange risks for other
+In addition, as our business and oper